-\noi {\it Mechanism~}: The above results point us to the following mechanism for enhancement of cAR.
-A nonzero phase-difference $\phi$ and a non-zero coupling $g$ between two legs of the ladder create plane-wave modes within the otherwise gapped dispersion of the ladder region as can be seen from Eq.\eqref{eq-disp}.
+The above results point to the following mechanism for the enhancement of cAR: A nonzero phase-difference $\phi$ and a non-zero coupling $g$ between the two legs of the ladder create plane-wave modes within the otherwise gapped dispersion of the ladder region as can be seen from Eq.\eqref{eq-disp}.
 Equivalently, two out of four $k_{\nu,p}$'s become real valued at energies: $|E|<\De$.
-These planewave modes have nonzero components in both electron- and hole- sectors and we call them subgap Andreev states.
-Thus, the transconductance is due to Fabry-P\'erot type interference between the subgap Andreev states in the ladder region that transmit either an electron or a hole into right NM, the probabilities of which can be tuned by changing a parameter that changes the dispersion and the spinor structure of the modes in the ladder region.
-The subgap Andreev states can be thought of as planewave modes formed by hybridisation of Andreev bound states, when a large number of Josephson junctions (each formed between two superconducting quantum dots) are coupled.
+These plane wave modes have nonzero components in both electron- and hole- sectors and we call them subgap Andreev states.
+Thus, the transconductance is due to a Fabry-P\'erot type interference between the subgap Andreev states in the ladder region that transmit either an electron or a hole into the right NM.
+The probabilities of the two transmission processes can be tuned by changing a parameter that changes the dispersion and the spinor structure of the modes in the ladder region.
+The subgap Andreev states can be thought of as plane wave modes formed by the hybridization of Andreev bound states, when a large number of Josephson junctions (each formed between two superconducting quantum dots) are coupled.

-Since, chemical potential $\mu$ - sets the fundamental length-scale of the problem and affects the spinor structure of the BdG modes, changing $\mu$ smoothly, keeping the values of $eV$, $\phi$~($\neq 0$) and $g$~($\neq 0$) fixed must show a smooth transition from maximally enhanced cAR to maximally enhanced ET.
-This can be seen in Fig.~\ref{fig-E-phi-mu}(j) and the recurrent enhancement of cAR and ET at a series of values of $\mu$ ($=\mu_i$) corresponds to a periodicity in $k_i$'s (where $k_i=\sqrt{2m \mu_i/\hbar^2}$)~~\cite{expl06}, given by $(k_{i+1}-k_i)a \sim \pi$, reaffirming quantitatively our explanation that the cAR enhancement is due to Fabry-P\'erot interference between the subgap Andreev states in the SC~ladder.
-As can be seen from Fig.~\ref{fig-cont-phi-g}(c), having $\phi=\pi$ and $g>\De$ correspond to gap closing and hence the cAR enhancement is expected to be maximal for this choice of parameters, which is in agreement with the results highlighted in Fig.~\ref{fig-E-phi-mu}~(d-j).
+Since, the chemical potential $\mu$ sets the fundamental length-scale of the problem and affects the spinor structure of the BdG modes, changing $\mu$ smoothly, keeping the values of $eV$, $\phi$~($\neq 0$) and $g$~($\neq 0$) fixed must show a smooth transition from maximally enhanced cAR to maximally enhanced ET.
+This can be seen in Fig.~\ref{fig-E-phi-mu}(j) and the recurrent enhancement of cAR and ET at a series of values of $\mu$ ($=\mu_i$) corresponds to a periodicity in $k_i$'s (where $k_i=\sqrt{2m \mu_i/\hbar^2}$)~~\cite{expl06}, given by $(k_{i+1}-k_i)a \sim \pi$, reaffirming quantitatively our explanation that the cAR enhancement is due to Fabry-P\'erot interference~\cite{fabpero} between the subgap Andreev states in the SC~ladder.
+As can be seen from Fig.~\ref{fig-cont-phi-g}(c), $\phi=\pi$ and $g>\De$ give rise to gap closing and hence the cAR enhancement is expected to be maximal for this choice of parameters, which is in agreement with the results highlighted in Fig.~\ref{fig-E-phi-mu}~(d-j).